Proud to be

 The challenge for Ardent was firstly to provide the dedicated support teams and tooling required to install the systems and keep the machinery operating safely.
 This meant overcoming the often haphazard logistics of the area and providing round-the-clock support in remote locations.

 The Ardent team then had to find a solution that allowed us to install, test and train operators without causing disruption to the client’s demanding production schedule.
 The equipment in question regularly operated 24 hours a day, stopping only to refuel or change operators.

 To deliver the everyday support required, we opened a dedicated office in Ghana.
 We then moved experienced UK Engineers to the region to provide the necessary system experience.
 In the case of the Newmont mine, we located two Engineers close to the site, to guarantee 24/7 back-up.

 As one of the few specialists to provide on-site training and translators, we were also able to create regional Ardent ‘academies’.
 This allowed local operators to undertake instant repairs and system maintenance without the need to call in external specialists.
-For added peace of mind, we supplemented this with a 6-month service check to ensure equipment always operates at the optimum level.
+For added peace of mind, we supplemented this with 6-monthly system servicing to ensure equipment always operates at the optimum level.